2022Mahdi/Computer-vision-Snippet/README.md

-Some helpful tools to speed up your training:
+Some helpful Snippet to speed up your preprocessing data

-image classification:

-object detection:

-***convert cocodataset to custom classes >>> super easy to use
-description:
-use cococustom.py
+Object Detection snippet:
+  >>  Seperate_Each_Class_Detection.py : this part of code split your images and labels into seperate folder (own classes)